 A nib that is made as part of a metal gripping section by extending the section and shaping the extension into a writing tip; used on Parker’s titanium T-1 (shown below) and stainless-steel Falcon 50, and on the Pilot Murex and MYU.
 See also Falcon (definition 2), Murex, MYU, nib, T-1.

 1 The first ballpoint pen marketed successfully in the U.S.A., introduced in October 1945 by the Reynolds International Pen Company.
 Advertised as not needing to be refilled for two years, the International was priced at $12.50, the price of a top-line first-tier fountain pen.
 It sold on novelty and convenience, but it had been brought to market hurriedly and was not reliable; it leaked, skipped, or failed altogether to write.
 Thousands of the International and its similarly unreliable successors were returned for refund, and the financial losses drove Reynolds into bankruptcy in 1951.
-The all-aluminum International (shown below, upper two, capped and posted) featured a slotted cap that posted with the pen’s clip (attached to the pen body) fitted into the slot.
+The all-aluminum International (shown below, upper two photos, capped and posted) featured a slotted cap that posted with the pen’s clip (attached to the pen body) fitted into the slot.
 See also biro, CA, Reynolds, Rocket.
 2 (also International Standard or standard) A de facto standard for the size and shape of cartridges and converters; used by most smaller pen manufacturers.
 International cartridges come in long and short versions to fit pens of ordinary size and very small pens; many ordinary-size pens can accommodate two short cartridges back to back, so that the second is available as a reserve when the first runs out.
 See also cartridge, converter.
 3 The smaller of the two models of Parker’s modern Duofold, approximately the size of a “full length standard girth” pen of the Golden Age.
 Compare the International and the larger Centennial below.
 See also Centennial.

-|INX||The Carter Ink Company’s trademarked name for the pens it made during its brief foray into the manufacture of fountain pens and pencils (latter 1920s-early 1930s).
-See also Carter.|
+|A trademarked name given by the Carter’s Ink Company to the pens it made during its brief foray into the manufacture of fountain pens and pencils (latter 1920s-early 1930s).
+See also Carter’s.

 |See IRIDIUM POINT GERMANY.

 |Displaying a lustrous rainbow-like play of colors.
 Pen manufacturers use iridescent materials such as abalone shell and mother-of-pearl as decoration on pen barrels and caps.
 For further information and illustrations, see also abalone and mother-of-pearl.

 1 A brittle silver-gray metal (atomic number 77) of the platinum group, formerly used as a nib tipping material because of its hardness (1670 MPa on the Brinell scale).
 See also iridosmine, osmiridium, osmium, tipping material.
 Modern tipping alloys contain little or no iridium.
 2 A colloquial misnomer for tipping material in general.
 3 When capitalized (Iridium), the Iridium Pen Company, a 19th-century manufacturer of dip nibs, known to me from a single entry in the 1880 Annual Report of the Managers of the Wisconsin Industrial School for Boys, which purchased $12.00 worth of pens (steel nibs) from the company in 1879.
 4 When capitalized (Iridium), the Iridium Pen Company, a fountain pen brand of the latter 1920s; sold lever-filling pens bearing clip and lever imprints comprising a stylized letter K in a circle together with the word IRIDIUM.
 (This imprint suggests manufacture by or for Charles A. Keene or the Kritzler Pen Company, but no documentation is available to support this supposition.)
 Shown below is an oversize IRIDIUM pen.
 See also Keene.

 |IRIDIUM POINT GERMANY

 An imprint indicating a steel nib that is tipped with a hard tipping alloy, usually osmiridium or Plathenium.
 This imprint is found frequently on Chinese-made steel nibs of very poor quality, some of which appear to have little or no tipping material of any kind.
 Its use, although clearly deceptive, is not technically unlawful because it does not state MADE IN GERMANY.
 Many of these Chinese nibs have a five-petaled flower design as part of the imprint (illustrated below, upper). ¶ Collectors frequently refer, usually somewhat disparagingly, to nibs bearing the IRIDIUM POINT GERMANY imprint as “IPG” nibs; but some caution must be used in dismissing all such nibs because nibs bearing this imprint are actually also made in Germany by reputable manufacturers such as JoWo (below, lower), and these nibs are well made and properly tipped.
 See also osmiridium, Plathenium, tipping material.

-|iridosmine||A naturally occurring alloy of iridium and osmium with traces of other platinum-group metals, one of the first metals used extensively for tipping nibs; now disused because of osmium’s extreme toxicity.
+|A naturally occurring alloy of iridium and osmium with traces of other platinum-group metals, one of the first metals used extensively for tipping nibs; now disused because of osmium’s extreme toxicity.
 Iridosmine contains more osmium than iridium.
 See also iridium, osmiridium, osmium, tipping material.

 |(also ferrogallic ink or gallotannate ink) A permanent ink whose primary ingredients are oak galls (a source of gallotannic acid, C76H52O46) and green copperas (hydrated ferrous sulfate, FeSO4•7H2O, also known as green vitriol).
 More technically known as iron gallotannate ink, it is very pale — almost clear — in its liquid form.
 As the ink dries, the ferrous sulfate is converted to ferric oxide (Fe2O3), which is intensely black.
 The addition of indigo imparts a blue color that makes the ink easier to use while it is liquid; on drying, the ink assumes a blue-black color that gradually loses its blue aspect as the indigo dye is bleached by exposure to air and light.
 Iron gall ink is acidic, and its corrosive effects can destroy fountain pens whose nibs or other working parts are made of metals that do not resist corrosion.
 See also blue-black, pH.